containers/buildah/docs/buildah-bud.md

 Add an image *label* (e.g. label=*value*) to the image metadata.
 Can be used multiple times.

-**--loglevel** *number*

-Adjust the logging level up or down.
-Valid option values range from -2 to 3, with 3 being roughly equivalent to using the global *--log-level=debug* option, and values below 0 omitting even error messages which accompany fatal errors.

 **--layers** *bool-value*

 Cache intermediate images during the build process (Default is `false`).